-Kalisto, like many of his fellow 205 Live competitors, is a high-flying risk taker.
+Kalisto, like many of his fellow 205 Live competitors, is a high-flying risk-taker.
 It’s impressive to watch the cruiserweights fly about in the manner that they do, but with Kalisto, it’s a whole different level of bravery…

 Kalisto revealed a scary detail of his life and career with The Celtic Warrior Sheamus recently.
 Sheamus has had a Youtube channel on the rise for a little while now called Celtic Warrior Workouts.
 The concept is pretty exciting if you’re not only a wrestling fan but looking for fitness tips.
-Sheamus has had a plethora of WWE talent on the show and not only does he go through grueling workouts with them, he also has eye-opening conversations with them throughout.
+Sheamus has had a plethora of WWE talent on the show and not only does he go through grueling workouts with them, but he also has eye-opening conversations with them throughout.

 On episode 24 of Celtic Warrior Workouts, Kalisto joined Sheamus.
 It was actually Sheamus who initially brought up a difficult time from Kalisto’s past.
 Understanding the sensitivity of the topic, Sheamus was respectful and made sure Kalisto was comfortable with speaking about it first.